matanatkhalil/matanatkhalil/README.md

 ## Goals for 2026
 - Contribute to open source projects
-- Build 10+ meaningful projects
+- Complete 10+ new projects that I'm proud of
 - Land my first developer role
 - Build accessible and assistive tech that empowers everyone